EmJee1/the-cocktail-collective/README.md

 ### Terraform

 We use Terraform for infrastructure as code.
-To deploy changes you need a service-account file.
+Authentication from Terraform to Google Cloud is done via ADC, see [setting up ADC](#installation).

 ### Workspaces